-Your child will receive an appointment via the Health Authority computer.
-Appointments can be made with the practice nurse or health visitor to have your child immunised, if an injection is missed due to illness.
+Your child will receive an appointment via the Child Health.
+Appointments can be made with the practice nurse to have your child immunised, if an injection is missed due to illness.

-Child immunisations clinics are generally held on Thursday afternoons.
+Child immunisations clinics are generally held on Thursdays.

 The doctors and health visitors are available to discuss any queries.